Nat Ma Taung, Myanmar: What to pack, what to wear, and when to go [2024]

 Make your flight more comfortable with an airplane phone mount

-A plug adapter that supports outlet types A, C, D, G and I. Ensure that you pick the correct kind.
-The majority of adapters on sale are simply plugs and expect your electronics to adjust the voltage themselves.
+A plug adapter that supports outlet types A, C, D, G and I. Check that you pick the correct type.
+Many adapters available are just plugs and expect your devices to convert the voltage themselves.
 If yours can't do that they could get fried.
-This one works in most places.
+This one is sufficent for most locations.

 What to wear/what to pack: